Auxesia: The Lesser-Known Goddess of Growth

 Who is Auxesia in Greek mythology?

 Auxesia is a lesser-known goddess in Greek mythology associated with growth and fertility, particularly in agriculture.
-She was worshipped mainly in the region of Epidaurus and was often linked to the cultivation of crops and the earth's bounty.
+She was worshiped mainly in the region of Epidaurus and was often linked to the cultivation of crops and the earth's bounty.

 Why is Auxesia important in Greek mythology?